 Clean and Secure Domestic Energy

-The Crescent Dunes Solar Energy Project will reduce the nation’s reliance on fossil energy supplies, producing enough solar energy in one year equivalent to about one-fourth of the total output of Hoover Dam.
+The Crescent Dunes Solar Energy Project will reduce the nation’s reliance on fossil energy supplies, producing enough solar energy in one year equivalent to about one-eighth of the total output of Hoover Dam.
 The project uses a hybrid cooling power system so that water use is at a strict minimum in this important desert ecosystem.
 Solar-only energy avoids greenhouse gas emissions produced by a mid-sized fossil-fueled power plant.